Here is a list of useful trip planning tools for Olympic National Park, Washington.

 There are wonderful historic hotels, motels and rustic cabins.
-Lodging in Olympic National Park books up quickly for the busy summer months.
+Olympic National Park lodging books up quickly for the busy summer months.

 - Lake Crescent Lodge, built in 1915, rests on the shore of the pristine, glacier carved Lake Crescent.
 It has a restaurant, cabins, cottages and historic lodge rooms.
 You can hike to Marymere Falls or take a day trip to Hurricane Ridge.

-- Kalaloch Lodge is one of our favourites and on our top 10 most romantic places to stay.
+- Kalaloch Lodge is one of our favourites for Olympic National Park lodging and on our top 10 most romantic places to stay.
 It overlooks the bluff at Kalaloch Beach and is simply stunning.
 It is an incredible place to watch the sunrise and sunset.
 It is a good place to use as a base to explore the surrounding area: Ruby Beach, Hoy Rainforest and Quinlaut Lake and Rainforest It has a restaurant, lodge, cabins, campsites and gift shop.

 - Sol Duc Hot Springs Resort has rustic cabins, RV spots and campsites.
 There are mineral hot spring pools and one fresh water pool.
 The pools closes twice daily for testing.
 Check the schedule.

 - Log Cabin Resort offers log cabins, lodge rooms, RV spots and campsites by the lake.
 It also has a cafe and boat rentals.